-FFP 0005 Fire Fighting
+FFP 0005 Volunteer Fire Fighter

-Prerequisites: complete the FCCJ placement test, a physical examination, fingerprint, drug screening, tobaccofree for one year and have an earned high school diploma or GED diploma.
-This course is designed to prepare students for certification and initial employment as firefighters in the state of Florida.
-Successful course completion will qualify students to take minimum standard written, oral and practical examinations as administered by the Bureau of Fire Standards and Training.
-Note: This course is restricted to individuals with intent of employment by state of Florida fire departments.
+Prerequisites: (TABE) FCCJ entrance exam, a physical examination, fingerprint, drug screening and sponsorship by a fire department (optional).
+This course is designed to prepare students for certification at Volunteer Fire Fighter skill level.
+Initial employment as firefighters in the state of Florida would require completion of Fire Fighter also.
+Successful completion of both courses will qualify students to take minimum standard written, oral and practical examinations as administered by the Bureau of Fire Standards and Training.